Sariahess/JavaScript_school/README.md

-# JavaScript_school
+# bus_schedule_simple version 1.0
-MITT SD front-end classes materials

-I have deleted all the branches right after each successful merge.
+Deleted all the branches right after each successful merge.